 *Removing hives from natural locations

-Although there is no legal protection of native bees (except of course in National parks and all other protected areas), I strongly discourage you from removing hives from the wild.
+Although there is no legal protection of native bees (except of course in National parks and all other protected areas), we strongly discourage you from removing hives from the wild.
 Chopping down a tree to take the bees is even worse resulting in a loss of both tree and bees from their natural environment.
-However I encourage the rescue of colonies from trees that have been felled as part of legal land clearing or tree removal on private land.
+However we encourage the rescue of colonies from trees that have been felled as part of legal land clearing or tree removal on private land.
 At least then the bees are saved.

-How do I extract the sugarbag?
+How to extract the sugarbag?

 For a list of other suppliers of stingless bees in hives go to the website of the ANBRC: http://www.aussiebee.com.au/buy-stingless-bees.html.